Navezjt/sd-webui-reactor/README.md

 If this method doesn't help - there is some other extension that has a higher version of protobuf dependence and sd-webui installs it on startup requirements check

-**VIII.
+<a name="insightfacebuild">**VIII.
 (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**

 1. Download and put [prebuilt Insightface package](https://github.com/Gourieff/sd-webui-roop-nsfw/raw/main/example/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (or SD.Next) root folder (where you have "webui-user.bat" file)
 2. From stable-diffusion-webui (or SD.Next) root folder run CMD and `.\venv\Scripts\activate`